 Transcatheter aortic valve replacement (TAVR) is performed under general anesthesia, and the procedure usually takes 3 to 4 hours.
 You will remain in ICU until your doctor feels you can be transferred to a regular hospital room, where you will continue to be monitored.
 A physical therapist will evaluate you and help you start moving as soon as possible.
 The average ICU time is 1 day, and the average entire hospital stay for the procedure is 4 to 7 days.

-- Q When can I go back to my normal activities after heart surgery?
+- Q Will I be allowed to drive after heart surgery?

-- Q What can I eat in the hospital after my heart surgery?
+- Q What are the risks of heart surgery?

 - Q What kinds of valves are used for aortic valve replacement?